Entrée's & Sides

 By Colby Garrelts - Saveur Magazine

-Enjoy the contrast of crunch freshness of the Fava Bean and Asparagus contrasted with the Whipped Chèvre
+Enjoy the contrast of crunchy freshness of the Fava Bean and Asparagus contrasted with the Whipped Chèvre

 Fava Beans and Asparagus Salad Ingredients